 Public transport is the ideal setting for a narrative because when you’ve got a main character and a main opponent, you have to find a way, as writer, to force them together into the same space.
 Howard Suber, in The Power of Film, wrote that almost every popular film could be justifiably called Trapped.
 In Planes, Trains and Automobiles we have a well-off white guy, who is basically living The American Dream, except he is trapped first in his workplace as his boss hems and haws in a board meeting, then we see him trapped in a variety of locations as his transportation continues to let him down.

-Theme Line: When you are blessed with good fortune and family you must show charity for those who don’t have what you have.
+Theme Thread: When you are blessed with good fortune and family you must show charity for those who don’t have what you have.

 SYMBOLISM IN PLANES TRAINS AND AUTOMOBILES